 ODIN can be the main character you care about, who you see getting personable with Sareh early on, and later working on this with Nat.
 He is the only one left on the ship after all, and it’s Amy’s job to retrieve him.
 There’s not much from him, however, beyond his conversations with Sareh and his nudging of Nat towards information she’s not allowed to access.
 But why should a player care about the AI Liberation Front, with so little information about them beyond a quick comment and a pamphlet in Nat’s room?
 The fact that Amy is working undercover in order to rescue ODIN from Venturis isn’t really enough to go off of.
 In the end, I did care about freeing ODIN, perhaps more than I cared about the other characters being saved, but it’s hard to feel Amy’s connection to the mission as such a passive character.
 This, obviously, is simply part of the genre, but if the game ends with the passive player-character being revealed to be much more important than she seems, it makes sense to depart a little from that standard.

 It did serve as a great twist, however, in a game that can lead you to believe you might be making a choice in the end.
-ODIN calling out to you from the fragments of text in Amy’s AR nodes leads you to believe that he’s in more control than he actually is.
+ODIN calling out to you from the fragments of text in Amy’s AR nodes makes you think that he’s in more control than he actually is.
 When placing ODIN in the slot of Amy’s ship, I thought he would stop Amy and make her choose between freeing him and giving him back to Venturis, where he would almost certainly be destroyed.

 ODIN’s final line “considering the alternative, I would say that I do,” gives off such a beautiful sense of human consciousness, so much so that it’s enough reason for the player to get on Amy’s side, even more so than the fact that she’s who you play as.
 In the end, ODIN is not analyzing or running probabilities, he’s making an unsure, resigned decision because he was pressed to make a choice.
 If that’s not an argument for sentience, I’m not sure what is.
 And that’s the dilemma Tacoma offers– the abstract idea of life and consciousness.
 In a world where people are valued based on their loyalty to certain corporations, what separates humans from the many AI created to help run those corporations?
-ODIN may not have the sad backstories or family waiting for him back on earth like the other crewmembers do, but he forms real connections with the crew, and while he is forced to cut off oxygen and communications by Venturis, he circumvents his own programming through logic loopholes to help rescue the endangered crew.
+ODIN may not have the sad backstories or families waiting for him back on earth like the other crewmembers do, but he forms real connections with the crew, and while he is forced to cut off oxygen and communications by Venturis, he circumvents his own programming through logic loopholes to help rescue the endangered crew.
 Knowing this, ODIN would have to be considered alive, at the very least more so than the cat (wonderfully named Margaret Catwood) that can be found lazing around the many rooms of the ship.

 Tacoma does what it set out to do, tell a multi-layered, multi-perspective story about the pitfalls of capitalist greed and the abstractions of human consciousness.
 This game is definitely not for everyone.
 It rewards those who can easily lose themselves in other worlds, so this is certainly a game for players who search every corner of every room they enter.
 While not the strongest entry in the genre and overshadowed by Gone Home, Tacoma brings a new kind of storytelling to video games.
 At times it can feel like you’re simply watching a movie, but the perspective-based story offers something you cannot find in a theater, and can only be found in a game such as this.